What is the Southern California Energy Innovation Network?

 Icarus RT: A snap-on technology that boosts the power output of solar PV panels by cooling the panels, capturing the heat that would otherwise be lost, and using the collected heat to generate and store additional power.

 igrenEnergi: An intelligent Battery Management System (BMS) for making EV and stationary batteries more economically viable that is also applicable for optimizing output of solar panels.

-Primo Energy (graduate): Primo Energy designs and manufactures small, lightweight hybrid wind/solar systems that harvest energy in environments where wind speeds of 5-25mph prevail.
-These include a flower-shaped product called the EnergiPlant, which is an ideal solution for parks, universities, and business campuses looking for remotely-powered hubs with USB ports, LED lights, camera systems, 5G capabilities and more.
+Primo Energy (graduate): Primo Energy designs and manufactures small, lightweight hybrid wind/solar systems that harvest energy in resource-constrained environments.
+Their flagship product is a flower-shaped energy platform called the EnergiPlant, which is an ideal solution for parks, universities, and business campuses looking for remotely-powered hubs with USB ports, LED lights, camera systems, 5G capabilities and more.

 Uprise Energy: A 10 kW wind turbine that fits in a shipping container and sets up in one hour to produce clean, affordable electricity.
 The machine is most efficient in low wind speeds, allowing it to be conveniently located near customers that have historically relied on diesel generators for power.

 VLI-EV: A renewable energy solutions provider that offers proprietary controls software and super long life battery energy storage systems (new and recycled battery modules) with up to 25 year warranties that reduce customer energy and peak demand charge costs by 20-40%, as well as CO2 emissions.

 Enel X – formerly eMotorWerks (graduate): An intelligent EV charging station manufacturer (JuiceBox) and owner and operator of JuiceNet, an IoT platform for the smart management of EV charging and other distributed energy storage facilities.
 Acquired by EnerNOC/Enel.

 NeoCharge: NeoCharge is dedicated to eliminating barriers to electric vehicle adoption and making it convenient to own an EV.
 Their first product is an inexpensive and intelligent 240-volt splitter that allows EV owners to use an existing 240-volt appliance outlet to fast charge their cars and save thousands of dollars in avoided charging station and electrician costs.